TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow1.md

 ![Image description](/scriptorium/flowArticle/flow1.webp)

 This uses a smooth water-like vector field.
-The entire idea is switching out the program that forms the vector fields or the curve coloring to create an image.
+The entire idea is switching out the program that forms the vector fields, the curve or the coloring to create an image.
 You can even form proper shapes like animals or faces.

 ## Step's to build

 First let's define the stages we will use to build a flow field.
-First we will build a grid like graphing paper, providing each cell a vector and finally actually drawing a curved line.
+First we will build a grid think of something like graphing paper, we provide each cell a vector and finally actually drawing a curved line.
 Each stage is equally important in creating the final result.
+And as a side note, I will be using React and TypeScript and will have to gloss over some of the setup, i.e., canvas, for the sake of time so keep that in mind!
+But there is a link to the code at the end for you to peek at.
+Most of what's taught here is the less language-specific knowledge so don't worry.

 ### Grid

-Here we first start by creating a grid again, imagine something like graphing paper.
+Here we first start by creating a grid again, again imagine something like graphing paper.
 And each cell in this grid holds three values: an x and y location along with a vector.
-Think of the vector like an arrow pointing in a direction while the x and y are the cell's center.
+You can think of the vector like an arrow pointing in a direction while the x and y are the cell's center.
-This grid acts as a map when we draw our curves so we can find a vector below any point.
+This grid acts as a map when we draw our curves so we can find the vector below any point.

 ### Grid vector's and perlin noise